Little Tots Nature Walk

 This program cancels for thunder and lightning, but we love to walk any other time, including in the rain!
-Please visit our calendar for exact meeting locations or changes to our Nature Strollers program.
 We've received so many positive reviews from parents, and many report that our program has inspired their children to learn more about wildlife and spend more time outside.
 It's a great way for you and your children to experience new places and get new experiences in familiar places in our area!

 Every quarter, we host a series of public lectures featuring experts and engaging speakers on topics relevant to our mission, including conservation efforts, bird and wildlife identification, and more.
 Lectures are generally held one Thursday each month at seven in the evening, and are free and open to members and non-members.